KaelNierras/interactive_map_js/README.md

 ## Usage

-This project can serve as a foundation for developing interactive maps for various applications, such as tourism guides, educational tools, or any platform requiring visual representation of geographical data.
+This project can serve as a foundation for developing interactive maps for various applications platform requiring visual representation of geographical data.

 ## How to Contribute